openid/sharedsignals/openid-caep-specification-1_0.md

 If the Transmitter omits this value, the Receiver MUST assume that the previous assurance level is unknown to the Transmitter

 change_direction
-: OPTIONAL, JSON string: the Authenticator Assurance Level increased or decreased If the Transmitter has specified the `previous_level`, then the Transmitter SHOULD provide a value for this claim.
+: OPTIONAL, JSON string: the assurance level increased or decreased If the Transmitter has specified the `previous_level`, then the Transmitter SHOULD provide a value for this claim.
 If present, this MUST be one of the following strings: